ibexa/documentation-developer/docs/personalization/legacy_recommendation_api.md

 The result is a list of item IDs that can be used to call the underlying CMS or shop system, to retrieve the necessary information for the rendering process.

-To allow the customer to retrieve different types of recommendations based on different methods (e.g. Collaborative Filtering, Content Based, Stereotype, etc.) the Recommendation System uses scenario IDs relating to a predefined set of configurations inside the system.
+To allow the customer to retrieve different types of recommendations based on different methods (for example, Collaborative Filtering, Content Based, Stereotype, etc.) the Recommendation System uses scenario IDs relating to a predefined set of configurations inside the system.
 These configurations are a combination of methods and filters that should be applied including possible fallbacks if the requested methods do not deliver a result.

 A recommendation request looks like this: